lemonrock/cordial/README.md

 			* font-faces
 				* webfont creation (may be problematic for AMP)
 		* https://github.com/purifycss/purifycss
+	* SVG to PNG - for organization-logo (feedly, google) and favicon
 	* Favicon
 		* Quick request library: `reqwest = "0.4"`
 		* Svg2Png, then go from there, really.
 Multiple outputs.